 I've created a workbook to help you break down the steps of planning a novel study – whether digital or in-person.
 I'd love to share it with you free.
 Just enter your information below.

-How to choose the right book
+How to choose the right book when planning a novel study for online learning

 You've likely already set your goals for reading by the time you've decided on doing a novel unit.
 However, you may not have had a chance to dig into the logistics of how to get things set up in the virtual classroom.